Recap / Star Trek Deep Space Nine S 06 E 22 Valiant

-- Reality Ensues: A single Defiant-class ship goes against a massive, heavily-armed, heavily-armored battleship on its own.
+- Reality Ensues: A single Defiant-class ship goes against a massive, heavily-armed, heavily-armored battleship and is completely obliterated.
 Contrary to what some may think, the Defiant wasn't designed to fight and defeat the Borg entirely on its own.

 - Repeat to Confirm: The Red Squad kids do this a lot, more so than more seasoned officers.

 - Rousing Speech: Watters makes one talking about how important their mission is and how they're Red Squad, and Red Squad can do anything.
 It backfires spectacularly.

 - Sink the Lifeboats: The Jem'Hadar don't even spare the escape pods after the Valiant goes down for the count.
 Only one escape pod goes free, because it has main characters aboard.

 - Straw Civilian: In-Universe, Jake is viewed as one by the Red Squad cadets for not going along with the plan to attack the Jem'Hadar battleship.
 Watters, in particular, shows disdain for Jake not joining Starfleet like his father.
 Turns out that in this case, Strawman Has a Point.
 More so because Jake actually got to experience the actual horrors of war a season earlier.